astrohart/xyLOGIX.Core.Assemblies.Info.VS2019/xyLOGIX.Core.Assemblies.Info/README.md

 ##### Summary

-Determines if the specified `currentAssembly` is referred to by other assemblies in the current stack trace frame.
+Determines if the specified `executingAssembly` is referred to by other assemblies in the current stack trace frame.

 ##### Returns

-`true` if the specified
+`true` if the specified `currentAssembly` depends upon the `executingAssembly`;
-`currentAssembly` is referred to by other assemblies in the call stack; `false` otherwise.
+`false` otherwise, or if the relationship between the specified assemblies could not be determined.

 ##### Parameters